IoleNiguame/IoleNiguame/README.md

   * CSS,
   * JavaScript
 - 🌱 I’m currently learning NodeJS
-- 💞️ I'm looking to collaborate on nothing at the moment
+- 💞️ I'm looking to collaborate on nothing at the moment.
-- 📫 How to reach me
 - 😄 Pronouns: He
 - ⚡ Fun fact: